 “Then why have you shunned Bert all these years?
 Why have you never accepted Curtis as your adopted son?”

 “I’ll tell you why,” said Tony, “because Bert reminds you of me and that night, the time of your greatest shame.
-You hated what you did, then you hated yourself for doing it, and now—and now you are consumed by that hate.”
+You hated what you did, then you hated yourself for doing it, and now—and now you are consumed by that self-hate.”

 “All right, all right! “ shouted the Pastor.
 “It’s true!
 I left you behind.
 But let me tell you, Tony, I have paid for it—dearly!
 That night has haunted me all these years!”